 The fact is, none of the most exciting advances of Industry 4.0 are possible without truly colossal data sets–data sets that no manufacturer can amass alone.

 In sharing data, manufacturers can create a more robust record of events and processes.
 With this extra data, there’s more grist for advanced algorithms to work with.

 There was one point the report was quick to clarify: sharing data does not mean exchanging peer-to-peer.
 The security risks are too high, competitive advantage too precious, and trust too low.

 Rather, the analysts outline a model in which 3rd parties act as organizers and intermediaries, ensuring a safe and confidential exchange.
-These intermediaries can be large IT firm, OEMs, or forward-thinking data startups.
+These intermediaries can be large IT firms, OEMs, or forward-thinking data startups.

 No matter the broker, having a third party to facilitate is crucial.

 6.)
 Trust and technical capacity are the biggest barriers

 Could you have guessed this?
 While the potential of data sharing is transformative, trust and expertise remain barriers.